Sa1ways/RlRecyclerView/README.md

 To be continued( = - =)

-#finally: issues are welcomed !
+#finally: issues is welcomed !